camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 </processTask>
 ```

-In the above example the value of the input variable `aCaseVariable` will be passed to the launched process instance.
+In the above example, the value of the input variable `aCaseVariable` will be passed to the launched process instance.
 Inside the process instance the value of the input variable `aCaseVariable` is available as `aProcessVariable`.
-After a successful completion of the called process instance the value of the output variable `aProcessVariable` will be passed back to the calling process task, and there it is available as `anotherCaseVariable`.
+After successful completion of the called process instanc, the value of the output variable `aProcessVariable` will be passed back to the calling process task, and there it will be available as `anotherCaseVariable`.

-Additionally it is possible to use expressions as well:
+Additionally, it is also possible to use expressions:

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">